 Associate Professor Andrew Moore is based in the Department of Philosophy.
 Andrew studied at the University of Canterbury before taking up a Rhodes Scholarship at Oxford.
 He chairs the National Ethics Advisory Committee and is a member of other policy committees that advise the Minister of Health.
 He is also a member of an externally funded research project on biotechnology and ethics.
 His research and publications are on ethics, political philosophy, ethics and public policy, and practical ethics.

-Professor Alan Musgrave is the Chair of the Department of Philosophy.
+Professor Emeritus Alan Musgrave is a member of the Department of Philosophy.
 Alan was educated at the London School of Economics, where with Imre Lakatos he edited Criticism and the Growth of Knowledge, one of the most influential collections of essays in recent philosophy of science.
 He came to Otago as Head of Department in 1970.
 His chief interests are the theory of knowledge and the history and philosophy of science.
 Alan's book Common Sense, Science, and Scepticism forms the basis of the introductory course in epistemology.

 Associate Professor Charles Pigden is a Senior Lecturer in the Department of Philosophy.
 Charles graduated from Kings College, Cambridge in 1979, then spent five years studying in Australia before first coming to Otago as a postdoctoral fellow in 1986.
 After briefly teaching at Massey, he returned to Otago as a lecturer in 1988.
 Charles has published on a wide range of subjects from the analytic/synthetic distinction through conspiracy theories to the existence (or otherwise) of abstract objects.
 He is a 'Russell scholar' having edited Russell on Ethics (1999) and contributed the chapter on ethics to the Cambridge Companion to Bertrand Russell.
 His chief interest is in ethics, particularly meta-ethics.
 Charles is a defender of the error-theory with a special interest in Hume and the Is/Ought Question.